goochjs/goochjs.github.io/_posts/2018-09-23-north-pennines.md

 We reached the base of the waterfall and the path became a mixture of boardwalk and rocks.
 I thought it was most enjoyable but a couple of members of the party found it a bit tricky underfoot and the group spread out.
 As the path became easier, the next section was unexpectedly beautiful as we headed along a valley floor to come into Teesdale.

-After a bridge over the river, we turned south to follow the riverbank for a mile before a short climb at Low Knott.
+Immediately after a bridge over the river, we turned south to follow the riverbank for a mile before a short climb at Low Knott.
 Shortly after this, after passing through a farm, we paused to watch a barn owl flying through the trees on the edge of a wood.
 We then turned left onto the track that led to the B6277, where we turned right for the few hundred yards to the High Force Hotel.

 # Sunday - High Force to Middleton-in-Teesdale